A new study shows yet another benefit of cardio exercise: an increase in the number of muscle stem cells!

 Bottom line on the rats was that all of those fit little rats showed an increase in the number of stem cells per muscle fibre (up to 47% in the case of the older rats).
 In case you’re going “So what?” it seems that these stem cells in our muscle fibres help to regenerate our muscles after illness or injury.
 As an added bonus, older rats showed an improvement in their lean muscle to fat ratio, and spontaneously increased their activity levels.

 Researchers think that this increase in muscle stem cells could be the reason why human beings who exercise maintain better muscle function as they grow older.
 Also, these results indicate that regular cardio exercise could delay the progress of sarcopenia – an obscure word for that horrible phenomenon of losing muscle mass and strength as we grow older.

 Sarcopenia is an inevitable process, and is one of the reasons why older athletes usually cannot compete with younger ones.
-Think of Lance Armstrong’s latest performance in the Tour de France.
-Prior to the race there was a lot of hype about the race being between 39-year-old Lance and 27-year-old Alberto Contador.
-But the reality is, biology just stacks the cards too high against older people – Lance never had a chance.
+Biology just stacks the cards too high against older people.

 This news adds to the huge pile of health and fitness reasons to cycle: longer life, better quality of life, reduced risk of cardiovascular disease and diabetes, reduced blood pressure – and of course, weight loss and development of lean muscle mass.
 I can personally attest that cycling has helped me lose weight (40 pounds!), reduce my blood sugar, bring my blood pressure down from high to extremely low (which is good), and build muscle mass.
 I don’t know if I have more muscle stem cells, as I cannot see inside me, but I’m optimistic!